PSYC 401

 Prerequisites: PSYC 317

-Gives student an understanding of children who are different intellectually, behaviorally, socially and physically from the average child, as well as an understanding of the ecology of an exceptional child (e.g., family, community, professionals).
-Provides some knowledge of assessment and education of exceptional individuals.
+Gives students an understanding of children who are different intellectually, behaviorally, socially and physically from the average child, as well as an understanding of the ecology of an exceptional child; provides student with some knowledge of special needs and techniques used in the assessment of and education of such individuals as well as information about capacities and abilities.

 Detailed Description of Content of Course